European pilchard

 The European pilchard (Sardina pilchardus) is a species of ray-finned fish in the monotypic genus Sardina.
 The young of the species are among the many fish that are sometimes called sardines.
 This common species is found in the northeast Atlantic, the Mediterranean, and the Black Sea at depths of 10–100 m.
 It reaches up to 27.5 cm in length and mostly feeds on planktonic crustaceans.
 This schooling species is a batch spawner where each female lays 50,000–60,000 eggs.

 Description

-The European pilchard is a small to medium-sized, somewhat elongated, herring-like fish.
+The European pilchard is a small to medium-sized (15–25cm in length) somewhat elongated, herring-like fish.
 The origin of the pelvic fins is well behind that of the dorsal fin, and the last two soft rays on the anal fin are larger than the remainder.
 The upper parts are green or olive, the flanks are golden and the belly is silvery.

-Not to be confused with its American counterpart, the California pilchard, Sardinops sagax, the European sardine Sardinia pilchardus does not have a row of dark blotches.
+Not to be confused with its American counterpart, the California pilchard, Sardinops sagax, the European sardine Sardina pilchardus does not have a row of dark blotches.
 They also have scales that are in an irregular order.
 Ventral scutes on the European species have sturdier keels that are also more keeled.
 Gillrakers are significantly different from those on Sardinops sagax.